tollmanz/tollmanz.com-old/_posts/2013-05-11-git-cherry-pick-range.markdown

 git cherry-pick ebe6942..905e279
 {% endhighlight %}

-The oldest commit in the range is the oldest commit and the last commit in the range is the newest commit.
-The confusion with this form of the cherry pick merge is that the first commit object listed in the range is not included in the commit.
-The last commit object is included.
-I find it difficult to keep track of which commit object is included and which is not.
+The first hash in the range is the oldest commit and the last hash in the range is the newest commit.
+The confusion with this form of the cherry pick merge is that the first hash listed in the range is not included in the commit.
+The last hash is included.
+I find it difficult to keep track of which hash is included and which is not.

 As a result, my preferred syntax for including a range of commits in a cherry pick that is inclusive of both range endpoints is: